 Last but not least, it is our goal that the whole review process does not take more than 3 months before the decision is sent to the authors.

-Any inquiries concerning editorial issues, as well as submission format and submissions themselves, should be directed by e-mail to the Editor-in-Chief:Emma Hart E-mail: firstname.lastname@example.org
+Any inquiries concerning editorial issues, as well as submission format and submissions themselves, should be directed by e-mail to the Editors-in-Chief:Thomas Bäck and Hao Wang; e-mail: firstname.lastname@example.org